piyushabharambe/fullstack-open-project-devops/README.md

 # fullstack-open-project-devops
 using docker to build and deploy submodules.

+# Instruction
+* install docker and docker compose
+* run `docker-compose up -d` for background or `docker-compose up` for foreground

 # Note
 My application will have totally 3 repo.
 This repo is devops, the others are following: